 To file for a no-fault divorce in South Carolina, you and your spouse must have lived separately and apart continuously and uninterrupted for at least a year.
 Filing for a fault-based divorce does not require a period of separation.

-What is the Reason for or “Grounds” for Your Divorce?
+What Are the Reasons, or “Grounds,” for Your Divorce?

-To file for divorce in South Carolina, you must have a legally recognized reason for filing.
-These are known as divorce “grounds.”
+To file for divorce in South Carolina, you must have one or more legally recognized reasons for filing.
+South Carolina Code of Laws § 20-3-10 refers to them as divorce “grounds.”
 In South Carolina, there are both no-fault grounds and fault-based grounds.

-If you are considering a no-fault divorce where you and your spouse want to go your own ways and neither of you is focused on blaming the other for the end of your marriage, the only requirement you will need to meet to file is your one-year separation.
+If you are considering a no–fault divorce and neither of you is blaming the other for the end of your marriage, being separated for a year is the only requirement before filing.

-But you may be considering filing for divorce with fault-based grounds.
+But you may be considering filing for divorce on fault-based grounds.
 In South Carolina, fault-based grounds for divorce include:

-- Desertion – Your spouse has abandoned you for a period of one year or more.
+- Desertion: Your spouse has abandoned you for one year or more.
 Because separation for one year allows for a no-fault divorce, grounds for desertion are not frequently used in divorces today.

 Click to contact our family lawyers today